tholian-network/stealth/stealth/README.md

 The Stealth Service is a web daemon that allows to load, parse, filter and render web sites from both a local cache and the interwebz.

-The idea is that it can be used as both a web proxy (for your custom web browser interface) and a web browser if there's no other way to deliver a platform (e.g. you can use Android for Chrome and bookmark the Stealth Service `/browser/index.html` URL as a Web App).
+The idea is that the [Browser UI](../browser) is also delivered by the Stealth Service, so that other platforms (like Android or iOS tablets and smartphones) can simply access a Stealth instance by visiting it with any modern Web Browser and to use the Progressive Web App in fullscreen mode.

 ## Command-Line Flags